-- The VR-12, the core component. - Questions to gather information for case mix and risk adjustment. - Questions to collect results for selected HEDIS Effectiveness of Care measures. - Questions as part of Section 4302 of the Affordable Care Act (Race, Ethnicity, Primary Language, Sex and Disability Status). - · Additional health questions.
+- The VR-12, the core component. - Questions to gather information for case mix and risk adjustment. - Questions to collect results for selected HEDIS Effectiveness of Care measures. - Questions as part of Section 4302 of the Affordable Care Act (Race, Ethnicity, Primary Language, Sex, and Disability Status). - Additional health questions.

 The VR-12 was constructed as a shorter scale that satisfies the minimum psychometric standards necessary for group comparison.
-It measures eight health concepts, selected from 40 included in the original Medical Outcomes Survey, 11 representing the most frequently measured concepts in widely used health surveys, and those most affected by disease and treatment.
-12
+It measures eight health concepts, selected from 40 included in the original Medical Outcomes Survey, 10 representing the most frequently measured concepts in widely used health surveys and those most affected by disease and treatment.
+11

-The HOS evaluates physical and mental health using the VR-12.^{4,5} The VR-12 consists of selected items from each of the eight concepts of health in the earlier 36-item survey.
-13 As in the 36-item survey, items are scored and summarized into a physical component summary (PCS) score and a mental component summary (MCS) score.
+The HOS evaluates physical and mental health using the VR-12.^{3,4} The VR-12 consists of selected items from each of the eight concepts of health in the earlier 36-item survey.12 As in the 36-item survey, items are scored and summarized into a physical component summary (PCS) score and a mental component summary (MCS) score.

-The VR-12 takes an average of 15 minutes to complete.
-It is suitable for self-administration or for direct administration by trained interviewers and has been successfully administered to older populations with specific diseases in the United States, with a high degree of patient acceptability and data quality.
+The VR-12 is suitable for self-administration or for direct administration by trained interviewers and has been successfully administered to older populations with specific diseases in the United States with a high degree of patient acceptability and data quality.